 Biomaterials can be made into large structures, such as hip joints, contact lenses, or stents, and smaller ones, including sutures and dissolvable dressings.

 For the purpose of vaccines and immunotherapies, biomaterials have the advantage of being able to function at the microscopic level.

 Profs.
 Bromberg and Jewell go on to explain, “Some of the broad classes of biomaterials include: (i) nanoparticles (NPs) and microparticles (MPs) formed from polymers or lipids that can be conjugated or delivered to immune cells; (ii) stable or degradable scaffolds for implantation; and (iii) devices such as microneedle arrays that target immune cells in the skin.”

 While biomaterials are firmly entrenched in some areas of modern medicine — such as in the form of heart valves and implants — they are a relative late-comer to the field of vaccine and immunotherapy development.

 Yet, Profs.
 Jewell and Bromberg point to their potential: better control over where and how quickly a vaccine is released, protection from enzymatic degradation or extreme environments such as stomach acid, and a way of manipulating how the immune system responds.

 When we think of vaccines, infectious diseases are likely what comes to mind.
-The majority of modern vaccines contain two elements: a part of the infectious microorganism or one of their antigens, and an adjuvant, which is a substance that activates the immune system.
+The majority of modern vaccines contain two elements: a part of the infectious microorganism or one of their antigens, and an

 The most commonly used adjuvant in vaccines is aluminum.
 But biomaterials themselves may soon feature as next-generation adjuvants, not just as mere delivery boys, because they themselves can elicit immune responses.